 If you’re not familiar with Esports, these are competitions where players compete online using video games like FIFA or League of Legends.

-You’ll find Virtual sports on most bookmaker sites and these are electronic games that imitate real sports, like the Virtual Grand National 2020 that was shown by ITV, following cancellation of the main event.
+You’ll find Virtual sports on most bookmaker sites and these are electronic games that imitate real sports.
+For example, the Virtual Grand National 2020 that was shown by ITV, following cancellation of the main event.

 What offers can we still do?